tkim135/charta/README.md

 ### Synopsis

 Most students don’t graduate from college on time; one-third never will.
 This is an existential crisis to higher education.
+Moreover, students who don't finish college do not reap the benefits of a degree: a happier, healthier, and wealthier life.
 We are solving this problem by building a software platform to help students chart their course to graduation and allowing school administrators to identify those at-risk for dropping out.

 <center>

 | Member   | Skills  | Personal traits  | Desired growth  | Weaknesses  |
 |---|---|---|---|---|